Ensono/amido.github.io/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 The key components of PySparkle include:

 - **ETL Transformation Utilities** which streamline Data Pipelines by:
     - Offering PySpark utility functions.
-They accept raw data in various formats (e.g., CSV, Parquet, JSON, Delta) and convert it into a structured Delta format.
+They accept raw data in various formats (e.g. CSV, Parquet, JSON, Delta) and convert it into a structured Delta format.
 PySparkle also facilitates pre-defined or user-defined transformations on dataframes.
-    - Providing storage utilities that ensure a smooth interaction with ADLS and Blob storage.
+    - Providing storage utilities that ensure smooth and secure interaction with Azure Data Lake and Blob storage.
 - **[Data Quality](pysparkle_data_quality.md)**: PySparkle performs data quality checks according to user-provided configurations, ensuring the reliability and accuracy of the data.